SergeySharipov/achieve-goals-ai-saas/README.md

 - **Cloudinary**: The application integrates with Cloudinary for efficient image management.
 This includes uploading, storing, transforming, and delivering media content seamlessly.

-- **Pinecone**: The app incorporates Pinecone for vector search capabilities, enabling fast and accurate similarity searches, essential for recommendation engines and AI-driven searches.

-- **Upstash Redis**: The application uses Upstash Redis for managing real-time data and caching, providing low-latency access to frequently accessed data and enhancing overall performance.

 - **Stripe Integration**: The application seamlessly incorporates Stripe for secure and efficient payment processing.
 Users can subscribe to a premium plan and access additional services.

 - **Vercel**: The application is deployed and hosted on Vercel, a cloud platform optimized for Next.js applications.
 Vercel provides a seamless deployment experience with features like automatic builds, preview deployments, and serverless functions.
 This ensures that the application is always up-to-date and scales effortlessly to meet user demand.